jdlien/Kaleidoscope-LEDEffect-FunctionalColor/README.md

 	  // If your FUNCTION layer is not the default, you must set it here FunColor.functionLayer = FUNCTION;

-	  // Here we can set custom colors for FunctionalColor.
+	  // Here we can set custom colors for your FunctionalColor instance.
 	  // You can optionally specify a brightness value, 0-255 to dim your lights.

 	  // Set this first to provide a "default" color for all keys, then override with the other settings.